thapaliya123/CHiPSAL-COLING-2025/README.md

 # CHIPSAL-COLING-2025

 Welcome to the CHIPSAL-COLING-2025 project!
-This repository contains the code and resources for our innovative cooling solutions.
+This repository contains the code and resources for competitions.
 ## [Codalab Competition](https://codalab.lisn.upsaclay.fr/competitions/20000#results)

 ## Branches